Welcome to the Diamond Dove Home Page.

 Other pets, particularly cats and dogs can be a problem if your are keeping doves.
 And other birds can also be a problem.
 Recognize that just because you dove is locked in his or her cage she may not necessarily be safe.
 People have written me concerning the ability of cats to kill a bird without even opening a cage.
 And then some cats are smart enough to open some cages.

-One also has to be aware of roaming cats that become aware that you keep birds inside.
-I have had a cat climb up on my window ledge, even when the window was closed, and terrorize my doves as their cage is near a window.
+One also has to be aware of roaming cats outside that become aware that you keep birds inside.
+I have had a cat climb up on my window ledge, even when the window was closed, and terrorize my doves as their cages are near a window.

 I had another episode where a neighbor's cat learned that I had birds inside and one day waited in the open garage and went into the house while I was getting ready to leave.
 I never saw her.
 An hour later when I returned home a found the cat in our den trying to make high leaps to the top of the book case where our birds were kept at that time.
 The birds were going crazy, thrashing about inside their cages, breaking their wing and tail feathers.
 I grabbed the cat, none to gently, and she tore out of my hands and leaped out the open window breaking a hole in the screen!